Pakistan urges Afghan Taliban to enter peace talks

 Afghan officials blamed Pakistan's intelligence agency, allegations angrily denied by Islamabad.

-But Pakistani Foreign Minister Hina Rabbani Khar said after a recent trip to Kabul that a lot of the illwill between the neighbours had faded.
+But Pakistani Foreign Minister Hina Rabbani Khar said after a recent trip to Kabul that a lot of the illwill between the neighbors had faded.

 (Additional reporting by Rebecca Conway in ISLAMABAD; Editing by Nick Macfie)